ericaugusto-git/kashi-os/README.md

 - [ ] Only ask for location if it's on pc
 - [x] Move all heavy assets to CDN
 - [ ] Re-do folders structure
-- [ ] Add fallback image for when the wallpaper don't load and fallback color for when the image don't load lol
+- [x] Add fallback image for when the wallpaper don't load and fallback color for when the image don't load lol
-- [ ] Hyprland inspired window animations
+- [x] Hyprland inspired change wallpaper animations

 ## KNOWN ISSUES